Metal allergy: Diagnosis

 Diagnosis is by patch testing, a method first used in 1895.
 Patches containing potential allergens are stuck on the skin, and the skin is monitored for inflammation.
 For metal allergens, patch test reproducibility is low, and the extent to which they predict implant failures is debated.
 If the person being tested has a rash already, it may be difficult to do a patch test.
 Patch testing may also worsen the allergy. it is also difficult to distinguish co-sensitivity from cross-sensitivity using a patch test.

 In-vitro tests, where a blood sample is examined for metal-sensitive T cells, are in development, but not widely used, partly due to cost.
 Many non-allergic people also have metal-specific T cells, and in some cases they seem to have more than some allergic individuals, which makes the test less useful.

 Epidemiology

 Metal allergies are rapidly becoming more common.
 Nickel is the most common contact allergen worldwide (of people with contact dermatitis, 11.4% in Europe, 8.8–25.7% in China, and 17.5% in North America are allergic to nickel).

 Nickel allergy, and contact allergies more generally, can develop when people are any age, but they are most likely to develop in early adulthood.
 This may be due to patterns in exposure or changes in the immune system with age, or both.

+Data from 2010 shows the prevalence of metal allergy is high in the general population, and it is estimated that up to 17% of women and 3% of men are allergic to nickel and that 1-3% are allergic to cobalt and chromium which are alloys that are present in many medical implants.